-- translate problems in mathematical or non-mathematical contexts into a process or a series of mathematical processes - make and use connections between different parts of mathematics - interpret results in the context of the given problem - evaluate methods used and results obtained - evaluate solutions to identify how they may have been affected by assumptions made - Three written terminal papers to be taken at the end of year 11. - There are a total of three papers, where there are two calculator papers, and one non-calculator paper with Edexcel (1MA1). - All papers are of equal weighting for the final examination marks with each paper worth 80 marks, for a total of 240. - All papers are 1 hour and 30 minutes long. - Tiered papers: Foundation Tier Grades 5 to 1, Higher Tier Grades 9 to 3.
+- translate problems in mathematical or non-mathematical contexts into a process or a series of mathematical processes - make and use connections between different parts of mathematics - interpret results in the context of the given problem - evaluate methods used and results obtained - evaluate solutions to identify how they may have been affected by assumptions made

+Students will be assessed at the end of the two year period.
+Three written terminal papers will be taken, two calculator papers and one non-calculator paper.
+The exam board used is Pearson Edexcel.
+All papers are of equal weighting, each paper carries 80 marks, giving a total of 240.
+All 3 papers are 1 hour and 30 minutes long.
+There are two tiers of entry, Foundation and Higher.
+Foundation Tier allows students to access grades 1 to 5.
+The Higher Tier enables access to grades 5 to 9.
+Decisions on Tier of entry will be made in Year 11.